nuovi-mirror/pebble/README.md

 Please keep in mind this is an alpha release.

-Product of The Nuovi Orizzonti Company
+Product of <a href="http://thenuoviorizzonticompany.org">The Nuovi Orizzonti Company</a>